9.40.35. Sourcing of requirements under Procurement Strategy for Indigenous Business (PSIB) set-asides

-- Vendor Information Management (VIM) of PWGSC and "SELECT" systems allow for the identification of suppliers that have self-declared as being Aboriginal.
-The information in VIM and "SELECT" collected from supplier registrations and contract awards is useful to identify potential Aboriginal businesses for sourcing purposes, and establish source lists, regardless of commodity (goods, services, or construction), which would be subject to rotation regimes such as Automated Vendor Rotation System or "SELECT".
+- Vendor Information Management (VIM) of PWGSC and "SELECT" systems allow for the identification of suppliers that have self-declared as being Indigenous.
+The information in VIM and "SELECT" collected from supplier registrations and contract awards is useful to identify potential Indigenous businesses for sourcing purposes, and establish source lists, regardless of commodity (goods, services, or construction), which would be subject to rotation regimes such as Automated Vendor Rotation System or "SELECT".

 - When bids/offers/arrangements are solicited via the Government Electronic Tendering Service, notices (Notice of Proposed Procurement [NPP] or Advanced Contract Award Notice [ACAN]) must contain one of the following statement, prominently positioned, i.e., one of the first statements in the notice:

 "This procurement has been set aside under the federal government's Procurement Strategy for Indigenous Business (PSIB).
 In order to be considered, a supplier must certify that it qualifies as an Indigenous business as defined under PSIB and that it will comply with all requirements of PSIB."
 (NPP);

 "This procurement has been set-aside under the federal government's Procurement Strategy for Indigenous Business (PSIB).
 Only Indigenous businesses as defined under PSIB are eligible to challenge the proposed procurement strategy to award the contract to the named Indigenous business."
 (ACAN)

 - Contracting officers must ensure that for notices on GETS, the appropriate "Agreement Type" is selected for PSIB set-asides.